sweattep/modern_quotes/README.md

 >Whatever we are as humans is now manifest in the Web: Our beauty, hatred, fragility, and ferocity; our kindness, cruelty, confusion, and clarity.
 Our wars.
 Our peace

+>They will be replaced with an enterprise sales staff to target potential new clients, as well as developers focused on business-to-business software products

 >I didn't need to go to school for this

 >private, unincorporated, and family-based